lanking520/ADB-Class/Project 3/README.md

-## The internal design of our a-priori algorithm:
+## The internal design of our a-priori algorithm
 We simply use the original version, i.e. Section 2.1 and 2.1.1 of the Agrawal and Srikant paper in VLDB 1994.
 The algorithms has two step:
 1. Generate all large item sets, the union of Lk for k=2...k, that all have support greater than our minimum support.